-In a nutshell, there are three forces that influence B2B partnerships:
+In a nutshell, there are a few forces that influence B2B partnerships:

 As companies look to digitally transform their businesses, their focus is shifting toward solutions that deliver complete business outcomes.
 This creates a unique window of opportunity for strategic partnerships.

 With the buyer’s journey becoming digital, partners are increasingly offering a mix of services that cross cloud platforms and apps.
 This brings to the forefront the importance of winning partner mindshare and loyalty.

 B2B tech partners are now targeting business leaders instead of IT.
 In this light, high-quality business training becomes as critical as product training.

 These three forces are important for a successful partner strategy.
 Go against them, and you will struggle.
 Go with them, and you will win.